 Descriptive statistics were run to reveal the performance of the 132 participants distributed in the four groups (L2SP, L2HB, L1SP, L1HB).
 Each participant completed 16 EPT test items distributed randomly by the software Psychopy.
 L1 groups performed at ceiling on this task, indicated by a mean accuracy of 96% (SD = 0.18) in the L1SP and 97% (SD = 0.18) in the L1HB group.
 In the L2 group, by contrast, accuracy was significantly fewer.
 However, responses by L2SP (M = 0.57; SD = 0.49) were more accurate than L2HEB (M = 0.29; SD = 0.49).

 For the current analysis it is also useful to calculate the proportion of accurate responses by frequency condition.
 All groups showed better performance in high frequency than low frequency condition, as we can appreciate in the figure 4.
 At the left of each block the L2 group results are displayed; at the right, L1 group.

-Figure 4: Proportion of accurate response by frequency condition across groups in EPT results.
+Figure 4.
+Proportion of accurate response by frequency condition across groups in EPT results.

 <Insert Figure 4 about here>